 What Does the P0449 Code Mean?

-Trouble code P0449 shows there’s a malfunction with the evaporative control (EVAP) system vent valve solenoid.
+The P0449 code indicates that there is a malfunction with the evaporative control (EVAP) system vent valve solenoid.
 The trouble can stem from the wrong amount of electrical resistance or it could be a failing component that requires replacement.

 The car’s EVAP system is responsible for capturing raw fuel that evaporates from the fuel system.
 It collects it from the filler neck, fuel tank, or anywhere in the system.
 With the right conditions as directed by the engine load, speed and temperature, the EVAP system not only stores but also purges the fuel vapors so they can be used for combustion.
 There’s a carbon canister that stores the fuel vapors and a vent valve that allows air into the system.